regebro/hovercraft/docs/presentations.rst

 Styling your Presentation
 -------------------------

-The css that is included by the default template are three files.
+The css that is included by the default template are:

-* ``impressConsole.css`` contains the CSS needed for the presenter console to work,

 * ``highlight.css`` contains a default style for code syntax highlighting, as that otherwise would be a lot of work.
 If you don't like the default colors